MatthewYong/saitama-dainingu/README.md

     3. Verify that every link open a new page and redirect the page to the regarded link
     4. Verify that step 2 and 3 will work on the about and the gallery page

+- Overflow
+    1. Go to the Chrome webstore and find [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)
+    2. Install and add the extension
+    3. Go to the landing page
+    4. Right-click and add 'Unicorn Sparkles' to reveal the overflow
+    5. All content will be placed in a pink border, that represents the element, and the website will have a black background.
+Verify that none of the content is overlapping the pink border
+    6. Verify that steps 3-5 will work on the about and the gallery page

 ### Browser and Mobile Devices
-All of the test scenarios have been carried out in the browsers and mobile devices listed below.
-No problems were found in regard to the responsiveness and the functionality.
+All of the test scenarios have been carried out in the browsers and mobile devices as listed below.
+No problems were found in regard to the responsiveness, overflow and the functionality.

 #### Browser Testing
 - Google Chrome - version 81.0.4044.122 (64-bit)